RobinB87/ACME-Angular-NgRx/README.md

-# APM-Demo0
+# Introduction

-Starter files with no NgRx added.
+Small project with Angular and NgRx pattern implemented.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.